 The first touch is dead.
 Nobody told the playbooks.

-Ask most SaaS organizations how they think about their growth, and they’ll tell you one of two things: “We’re content-led” or “We’re sales-led.”
-Both are incomplete sentences pretending to be strategies.
+Ask most SaaS organizations how they think about their growth, especially when defining their overall SaaS marketing strategy, and they’ll tell you one of two things: We’re content-led or We’re sales-led. and they’ll tell you one of two things: “We’re content-led” or “We’re sales-led.”
+Both are incomplete sentences pretending to be strategies, often ignoring deeper SaaS marketing challenges that create this divide.

 The premise behind choosing one is a relic – it assumes a buyer moves in a straight line.
 Enter through one door, receive information in a neat sequence, hand over a credit card, and close.